 Here you can obtain the code for embedding your dashboard in another website.

-If your dashboard is slow to load due to a large data model you can publish the data.json to a static file on the Azure storage to speed up startup.
+If your dashboard is using data from an InstantAtlas Data Catalog and it is slow to load due to a large data model you can publish the data.json to a static file on the Azure storage to speed up startup.
 Please be aware that any updates you (or others) make to the data on ArcGIS Online will be ignored until the data is re-published.